-Details of attendance of Directors at Board Meetings and at the last Annual General Meeting held on July 25, 2018, with particulars of their Directorship and Chairman/Membership of Board Committees of other companies as on March 31, 2019 are given below:
+Details of attendance of Directors at Board Meetings and at the last Annual General Meeting held on July 29, 2019, with particulars of their Directorship and Chairman/Membership of Board Committees of other companies as on March 31, 2020 are given below:

-Name of the Director Category of Director Month & Year of Appointment No. of meetings held uring the last year No. of meetings attended Number of memberships in Board of other Public companies Membership of Board Committees of other Public companies Chairman of Board Committees of other Public companies Whether attended last AGM S. Devarajan Chairman and Independent Director February 2013 7 7 4 4 Nil Yes J.N.
-Mylaraiah Executive Director September 2013 7 7 Nil Nil Nil Yes Revathy Ashok Independent Director August 2011 7 7 8 5 2 Yes Ravi Bosco Rebello Non-Executive Director August 2017 7 7 Nil Nil Nil Yes
+Name of the Director Category of Director Month & Year of Appointment No. of meetings held uring the last year No. of meetings attended Number of memberships in Board of other Public companies Membership of Board Committees of other Public companies Chairman of Board Committees of other Public companies Whether attended last AGM S. Devarajan Chairman and Independent Director February 2013 6 6 4 4 Nil Yes J.N.
+Mylaraiah Executive Director September 2013 6 6 Nil Nil Nil Yes Revathy Ashok Independent Director August 2011 6 6 8 5 2 Yes Ravi Bosco Rebello Non-Executive Director August 2017 6 6 Nil Nil Nil Yes

-\\ Covers only Membership and Chairmanship of Audit Committee and Stakeholders Relationship Committee.
+Covers only Membership and Chairmanship of Audit Committee and Stakeholders Relationship Committee held in all public companies.